desireco/vimfiles/README.md

 # Vim config

 This is config that works for me, if you find things you like, help yourself.
 If you find things you know could be better, please send me a message and explain.
+This is extremely well start configuration if you use ruby, rspec, cucumber, javascript, coffeescript and backbone.
+Also Haml and Sass.

 ## Warning: Submodules